gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

 ```
 Class class: #SyntaxError: "invalid syntax"

-Class class_ #No Error
+Class class_ #No problem
 ```

 3. ### Leading Dunders:**__var**

 **'dunders' means double underscores**

-A double underscore prefix causes the Python interpreter to rewrite the attribute name in order to avoid naming conflicts in subclasses.
+A double underscore prefix can be used in Python to avoid naming conflicts in subclasses.

-This is also called name mangling—the interpreter changes the name of the variable in a way that makes it harder to create collisions when the class is extended.
+This is called name mangling.
+The Python interpreter changes the name of the variable in a way that makes it harder to create collisions when the class is extended.
 It changes it to: _ClassName__VariableName

 4. ### Leading and Trailing Dunders:**\_\_var\_\_**